FutureAdLabs/fsm/README.md

 ...
 ```

-When in the start state, if a "paint:start:reveal-layer" event is "sent" to the machine, then machine.goto("revealing") state (and then run that "revealing" entry function)
+When in the start state, if a "paint:start:reveal-layer" event is "sent" to the machine, then machine.goto("revealing") state (and then run that "revealing" state function)

-Entry example:
+State example:

 ```
 "start": {